 Latest updates, bug fixes, etc.

-3. New installer, so uninstall current first, don't overwrite.
+4. New installer, so uninstall first if using old installer, don't overwrite.

-4. New installer, so uninstall current first, don't overwrite.
+3. New installer, so uninstall first if using old installer, don't overwrite.

 Code Analyzer (7/16):

 1. No demo version now, only the full version.